MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 ---
-title: Microsoft SDL Cryptographic Recommendations
+title: Microsoft SDL cryptographic recommendations
-description: Best practices and guidance for using encryption on Microsoft platforms.
+description: Best practices and guidance for using encryption on Microsoft platforms as part of the security development lifecycle.

 ms.service: security
 ms.subservice: